browserengineering/book/book/layout.md

 The layout tree drives the rest of the layout process.
 The browser first traverses the HTML tree to create the layout tree.
-Then it computes the size, and position for each layout object.
-Finally, each layout object generates drawing commands which the browser executes the render the page.
+Then it computes the size and position for each layout object.
+Finally, each layout object generates drawing commands which the browser executes to render the page.

 Layout modes
 ============

 Different layout object lay out their children differently.
-In the example above, the body element will stack its children---containers like headings and pragraphs---vertically, but a paragraph will stack its children---text---horizontally into lines.
-These two *layout modes*, for text and for containers, are the ones we'll be implementing in our browser, and are called inline and block layout.
-Both of them define how an element is laid out relative to its children.[^or-equivalently]
+Some elements contain text, like the paragraph above, and lay that text out horizontally in lines.
+But other elements contain those containers themselves.
+In the example bove, the body element contains a heading and some paragraphs, which are themselves containers for text.
+Those containers are stacked vertically, from top to bottom.
+Abstracting a bit, there are two *layout modes* here, two ways an element can be laid out relative to its children.[^or-equivalently] They're called block layout, for laying out containers, and inline layout, for laying out text, so we say the body element is in block layout mode (because its children are containers) while the paragraphs and heading are in inline layout mode (because their children are text).
+In real browsers there are a lot of other layout modes too, but in this chapter we'll keep it simple.

 [^or-equivalently]: Or, equivalently, how an element is laid out relative to its siblings and parent.
 CSS tends to this equivalent perspective, though in some cases (like the `inline-block` display mode) it also defines the relationship to children.

-So each layout object in the layout tree has an associated *layout mode*; the body element in the example above has a block layout mode, because its contents are containrs, while the heading and paragraphs have an inline layout mode, because their contents are text.
-In real browsers there are a lot of other layout modes too, but in this chapter we'll keep it simple.

-So let's have one class for each layout mode.
+Let's have one class for each layout mode.
 Inline layout should be
-familiar: it's what we've been implementing up until this point and corresponds to how text inside a paragraph are laid out in lines, left to right.[^in-english] Block layout is new to this chapter: it corresponds to the way containers like paragraphs and headings are laid out one after another vertically top to bottom.
+familiar: it's what we've been implementing up until this point and corresponds to how text inside a paragraph are laid out in lines, left to right.[^in-english] Block layout is new to this chapter: it corresponds to the way containers like paragraphs and headings are laid out one after another vertically from top to bottom.

 [^in-english]: In European languages, at least!